InfiniteRacer/Airline-Booking-System/FEATURES.md

 #
 # - Can view saved flights
 # - Can search saved flights
+# - Advanced Search For Flights (Filter by Prices and Plane Type)
 # - Create a User Profile
 #
 #----------------------------------------------------------------------